 Our goal is to provide the staples needed for two family meals; items are coordinated so that families can create a complete and nutritious meal.
-We also provide 65 ‘hotel’ bags that are made up of foods that do not require a can opener or a kitchen to prepare.
+We also provide 66 ‘hotel’ bags a week that are made up of foods that do not require a can opener or a kitchen to prepare.
 Our goal with the hotel bags is to support families and children facing homelessness.
 These include unaccompanied youth, families living in a car, children or families who are couch surfing, and many other situations in which a child or family might find themselves without a kitchen or utensils.

 Shelf-stable, protein-rich foods are the single-best food items to donate.
 Canned or easy-open meats (chicken, tuna fish, ham, etc.) canned chili and high-protein soups are easy to transport and simple to prepare.
 These items are not only nutritious, but are also ideal for families who do not have access to a stove for cooking, as they can be heated in a microwave.
 Click below for examples of shelf-stable protein items.

 Note: Space in bags is limited so smaller items are preferred and allow us to pack more into each bag.
 As these are also being distributed to young children, we do not include any glass in the bags, so plastic jars and containers are preferred.

-The packs are discretely given out on Friday after school to ensure that children, and their families, have nutritious food to eat over the weekend.
+The bags are given out on Fridays to ensure that children, and their families, have nutritious food to eat over the weekend.
 The Backpack Program operates under anonymity; we do this to protect the privacy of the children and their families as hunger and poverty are often highly stigmatized in our society.

 The Backpack Program operates in large part due to the generosity of volunteers.

-Fresh Food Pantries: 15 local schools receive 500-700 pounds of fresh produce, dairy, meat, and bread twice per month; an additional 10 schools receives food once per month.
-In all, 450+ families are served every month (2,000+ family members/individuals).
+18 Fresh Food Pantries: 18 local schools receive fresh produce, dairy, eggs, and bread once per month.
 Share partners with the Clark County Food Bank to deliver fresh, nutritionally-dense food to under served populations in the community through school pantries.
+This school year, school families can attend multiple fresh food pantries as often as they need to feed their household.

 Thinking of having a food drive for Share?